 Variations

-• Change Candy – You can easily use any candy hearts instead of sprinkles if you prefer to make the shamrock design on the front of the cake pop.
-You can even add a gold coin to the cake pop.
+• Change the Candy Design.
+Instead of white heart sprinkles, use candy hearts to create the shamrock shape on the front of each cake pop.
+You can also press a chocolate gold coin onto the front for a fun “pot of gold” theme.

 Cake baked and cooling in pan.